Space/time-efficient RDF stores based on circular suffix sorting: Our proposal: RDFCSA

 In this section we describe how to use \rdfcsa to answer triple-pattern queries, which constitute the main building block to support SPARQL queries.
 We describe how to solve the 7 triple-pattern queries $(s,p,o)$, $(?s,p,o)$, $(s,?p,o)$, $(s,p,?o)$, $(?s,?p,o)$, $(s,?p,?o)$, $(?s,p,?o)$.
 The basic operatory for all of these patterns is to locate the range of entries corresponding to their bound components, and then extracting the corresponding triples.
 We will also describe various RDF-specific optimizations.

-We disregard the triple-pattern $(?s,?p,?o)$, because it retrieves all the triples in the dataset and is not really useful as a query.
+We disregard the triple pattern $(?s,?p,?o)$, because it retrieves all the triples in the dataset and is not really useful as a query.
 Nevertheless, we note that it can be easily solved by omitting the search phase and simply extracting the full set of triples using $\Psi$.